Cross Border Services: Heating and Plumbing Work

 The following is for general information purposes only.
 All further queries regarding this information should be directed to the competent authorities listed below.

 Detailed below is an overview of the administrative procedures involved for a contractor established in another EU country, intending to provide cross border services in Ireland specialising in heating, air conditioning, and plumbing work.

-Procedures required for a Contractor specialising in heating, air conditioning and plumbing work
+Procedures required for a Contractor specialising in heating, air conditioning or plumbing work

-To undertake work in heating, air conditioning, and plumbing in Ireland, may require that staff are already certified to carry out such work in their EU country.
+Undertaking work in heating, air conditioning or plumbing in Ireland, may require that staff are already certified to carry out such work in their EU country.

 A qualified contractor based in another EU country but working short term in Ireland, would be required to comply with the following procedures:

 - Provide proof of qualifications in refrigeration and air conditioning equivalent to National Craft Certificate level in Ireland.